 1. Schedule tree pruning.

-January and February are the ideal time to prune deciduous trees.
+February is the ideal time to prune deciduous trees.
 In winter, we can see the shape of trees without the distraction of foliage.
 And dormant trees are poised to recover quickly in spring.
-If you have fruit trees, a winter pruning will help improve fruit set and fruit yield.
+If you have fruit trees, a winter pruning of apples and pears will help improve fruit set and fruit yield.

 Spotts Garden Service prunes fruit trees and ornamental trees up to 30′ tall.
 For a free pruning estimate, call us at (317) 356-8808 or email us!